CenterForSpatialResearch/gis_tutorials/23_Data_Types_and_311.md

 ![Final Map](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/02_Data_Types_and_311/11_Final_Map.png)

 #### Deliverables
-Upload two (PDF) 311 data maps to Courseworks.
+Two PDF 311 data maps.
 They should both be of something different than 'noise' complaints.
 One should be a qualitative map, showing the location of each complaint, and the other should be a quantitative map, showing the number of complaints per census block group in New York City.
 Your maps should include proper legends, scale bars, titles, explanations and sources.
 Choose colors, line weights and fonts wisely.